Rose Jacobs

 Rose Jacobs is a weather presenter, travel expert and television host.

 Career

 Jacobs has worked in various capacities with The Weather Channel beginning in 2005, including roles such as snow reporter, senior producer as well as the morning weather anchor for the Channel.
-She then went on to present on the Seven Network's travel and lifestyle program, Sydney Weekender, airing 5:30pm Saturday evenings from 2008 to 2014.
+She then went on to present on the Seven Network's travel and lifestyle program, Sydney Weekender, airing 5:30 p.m.
+Saturday evenings from 2008 to 2014.

 Prior to her role with The Weather Channel Jacobs worked in a variety of television and radio roles in Australia as a producer and as a presenter for the Nine Network's Boatique program, as well as the Today Show, Sky News, Radio 2UE, and The Australian Radio Network.
 She has a combined degree in Television Journalism and International Politics and has also completed a Meteorological training course at the Bureau of Meteorology in Melbourne.